-Digital Ocean is a great option to host your Strongspace installation.
+Digital Ocean is a great option to host Strongspace.
 Each Droplet (VM) is SSD backed and has a large amount of free bandwidth included.
 Digital Ocean also hosts S3-Compatible storage called Spaces which is a good option to host your data.

 Get started by creating a Droplet running Ubuntu 16.04.4 x64

 Select a droplet size with at least 2GB of RAM.
 The $10/month Standard droplet is a good place to start.
-You can always resize your droplet in the future.
+You can resize your droplet in the future if needed.